varghesethomase/tyrex-1/README.md

   - Verify identity of user
   - Add user to database
   - Create profile page for user
+    - Add space for users to write current status and comments
+    - Add option to set privacy of profile
+    - List the last 10 users who viewed profile recently
+    - Show up coming events and news updates
+    - Add a space to display something informative ( Eg: What is Node.js? )
 - Implement User groups : Public, Users, Admin
 - Create Admin panel
   - User control panel